Workers begin removing Forrest remains from Tennessee park - WTMJ

 Associated Press

 Workers must dismantle the statue’s pedestal before they can disinter the Forrests’ remains and move them to a Confederate museum in Middle Tennessee.
-A heavy crane was positioned near the pedestal as workers prepared the site Tuesday morning.
-The entire process is expected to take weeks.
+A heavy crane was positioned nearby as workers began taking apart the pedestal Tuesday.
+The entire process could take weeks.

 With the approval of Forrest’s relatives, the Sons of Confederate Veterans is overseeing the move.
 A judge approved it late last year, ending a long legal battle.